Rumeysakeskin/Speech-Data-Augmentation/README.md

 # Data Augmentation for Speech Classification or Automatic Speech Recognition

-You can use this repository to generate syntactic data for ASR models training.
+You can use this repository to increase the diversity of your dataset augmenting the data artificially for ASR models training.

 ## Noise Data Preprocessing
 - Collect background noise wav files `/background_noise/`.